 The Get All Subscription Statuses endpoint lets you determine in one simple check whether a subscription is active, expired, in billing retry, or in grace period.
 Use this information to inform your retention strategy and provide subscribers with relevant information within your app, such as their upcoming renewal date.
 You can also use this endpoint alongside the OfferID and OfferType transaction properties in StoreKit to identify offer redemptions.

 Voluntary churn.
 Determine if a subscriber has turned off auto-renew for a particular subscription using the Get All Subscription Statuses endpoint.
-You can also use App Store Server Notifications to get real-time updates about changes in a user’s status and key events related to their in-app purchases, such as a refund notification.
-Use this information to take action in response — for example, you might present a promotional offer to encourage them to stay subscribed, suggest an alternate tier that better fits their needs, or lock access to subscription content after their subscription expires.
-Be sure to inform the user of any changes and let them know if there’s anything they need to do in response, as well as how they can resubscribe.
+You can also use App Store Server Notifications to get real-time updates about changes in a user’s status and key events related to their in-app purchases, such as a change in renewal status.
+Use this information to take action in response.
+For example, you might present a promotional offer or suggest an alternate tier that better fits their needs.
+When a subscription expires, you can lock access to the subscription’s content or service.
+Be sure to inform the user of any changes and let them know if there’s anything they need to do in response and how to resubscribe if needed.

-To prevent service interruption due to billing issues, enable Billing Grace Period in App Store Connect.
-Apple will attempt to address the billing issue and recover the subscription while the subscriber retains subscription access.
-If the subscription is recovered within this period, there won’t be any interruption to the days of paid service or to your revenue.
-If a someone resubscribes after 60 days, the days of paid service will reset and you’ll receive the standard one-year subscription rate until the next year of paid service passes.
+To prevent service interruptions due to billing issues, enable Billing Grace Period in App Store Connect.
+Apple attempts to address the billing issue and recover the subscription while the subscriber retains subscription access.
+You can choose to apply Billing Grace Period to all renewals (existing paid renewals and free offers transitioning to paid renewals) or only to existing paid renewals.
+You can also set a duration of 3, 16, or 28 days.
+Be sure to consider what Billing Grace Period configuration best aligns with your business.
+If the subscription is recovered within the Billing Grace Period, there won’t be any interruption to the days of paid service or to your revenue.
+If someone resubscribes after 60 days, the days of paid service reset and you’ll receive the standard one-year subscription rate until the next year of paid service passes.